Highlights of Kindergarten:

 Mrs. Fulton earned a B.S. from UC Davis in Human Development with minors in Psychology and Communications and received her multiple subject teaching credential from Sonoma State University.
 She joined the St. Francis Solano teaching team in 2009 and believes it is her job to find each student’s unique interests and incorporate them into lessons so that each child can succeed and build upon pre-existing concepts.
 As an ongoing member of the California Kindergarten Association, Mrs. Fulton attends the California Kindergarten Conference each year to collaborate on and integrate the latest teaching developments.
 She strives to offer a safe and lively “hands on” approach to learning.
 Outside of school, you’ll find Mrs. Fulton with her husband Aaron and golden retrievers (Roxy and Zoey) exploring the North Coast, camping, hiking, playing sports, and cooking.

 We begin to explore the community around us and how we contribute to this community.
 We start with the study of our classroom, then we turn our efforts to the school, neighborhood and then the town community.
 We also learn about the many Americans whom have made this Country great.
+We use the Studies Weekly to help us incorporate social studies standards.

 In Kindergarten we begin with the study of God’s love; how he is the loving creator of all things and we are all members of God’s family.
 A beautiful foundation that will grow as the student progresses in his/her religious life.